LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 -  When a thread is trying to acquire a spinlock, all other activity at the spinlock’s IRQL or lower ceases on that processor.
     - Because thread dispatching happens at DPC/dispatch level, a thread that holds a spinlock is **never preempted** because the IRQL masks the dispatching mechanisms.
-    - This masking allows code executing in a critical section protected by a spinlock to **continue executing** so that it will release the lock quickly.
+    - This masking allows code executing in a CS protected by a spinlock to **continue executing** so that it will release the lock quickly.
     - Any processor that attempts to acquire the spinlock will essentially be busy, waiting indefinitely, **consuming power** (a busy wait results in 100% CPU usage 😣) and performing no actual work.
     - 👍 In x86/x64, the `PAUSE` asm instruction can be inserted in busy wait loops to offer a hint to the processor that the loop instructions it is processing are part of a spinlock (or a similar construct) acquisition loop.
 </details>

 - The kernel provides a set of kernel functions including: `KeAcquireSpinLock` and `KeReleaseSpinLock`.
 - The kernel also exports the `KeAcquireInterruptSpinLock` and `KeReleaseInterruptSpinLock` for device drivers, because raising the IRQL only to DPC/dispatch level this isn’t enough to protect against **interrupts**.
-- Devices can use the `KeSynchronizeExecution` API to synchronize an entire function with an ISR, instead of just a critical section.
+- Devices can use the `KeSynchronizeExecution` API to synchronize an entire function with an ISR, instead of just a CS.
 - ⚠️ Because spinlocks always have an IRQL of DPC/dispatch +, code holding a spinlock will crash the system if it attempts to make the **scheduler perform a dispatch operation** or if it causes a **page fault**.

 #### Queued Spinlocks